I Like To Move It -- Computation Instead of Data in the Brain: Conclusion

 \section{Conclusion}

-We have presented two algorithms for improving the runtime of MSP-based simulations, which can be used to forecast changes in the (human) brain after learning, lesions, or ordinary development.
-Building on the Barnes--Hut algorithm and an older algorithm from 2018~\cite{Rinke2018}, we improve the time for a connectivity update by a factor of six, the time for exchanging the neurons' spikes by a factor of more than 100, and the amount of transferred information by a factor of 21.
-We pay with an increase in looking up neuron spikes by a factor of roughly 1.5, an insignificant effort compared to the gains.
-We were also able to prove a theoretical improvement in the communication complexity from logarithmic to constant.
-In total, our algorithms reduce the wall-clock time of the largest simulated by approximately 78.8~\%.
+We have presented two algorithms to improve MSP-based simulation runtimes, which can predict brain changes after learning, lesions, or normal development.
+Building on the Barnes--Hut algorithm and an earlier 2018 algorithm~\cite{Rinke2018}, we improve connectivity update time by a factor of six, neuron spike transmission time by more than 100 times, and transferred information amount by a factor of 21.
+We incur a 1.5 times increase in neuron spike lookups, an insignificant cost compared to the gains.
+We also proved a theoretical communication complexity improvement from logarithmic to constant.
+Overall, our algorithms reduce the wall-clock time of the largest simulation by approximately 78.8~\%.

-Our work is still three orders of magnitude away from a full-brain simulation.
-Scaling purely the number of MPI ranks seems infeasible (approximately 1.2~million MPI ranks with 65,536 neurons per rank), which leaves the simultaneous increase of neurons per MPI rank.
-The analysis of the time consumed by the largest simulation paints a clear picture for the road ahead: Due to our improvements, we reduced the communication overhead drastically.
-What remains is a growing portion of ``per-neuron'' work, which can be offloaded to a GPU---which will become advisable anyway, as today's HPC systems increasingly rely on GPUs to achieve performance.
-It remains to be seen how easily the repeated application of the Barnes--Hut algorithm we require can be mapped to the execution model of a GPU.
-If this succeeds, 131,072 MPI ranks ($2^{17}$) with approximately 600,000 neurons per rank could be feasible in the future---requiring 1261 compute nodes with 104 cores.
+With our work, simulating the entire human brain becomes feasible.
+For instance, Fugaku consists of 158,976 nodes with 48 cores each.
+With 65,536 neurons per core, we require 32k compute nodes.
+This enables neuroscientists to simulate structural plasticity on a whole-brain level.
+As structural plasticity plays an important role in learning and development, as well as in degenerative diseases such as Alzheimer's and Parkinson's, our approach can help find therapies or cures.
+For more realistic models, it could be possible to integrate structural connectomes, e.g., retrieved from polarized light images.
+Currently, there is no model available representing the entire brain, but technical advances will hopefully enable higher resolutions and larger tissues to make a complex model possible in the future.
+In the future, GPUs can lower the computational need even more, making it more feasible for everyday simulations, enabling prediction and individual treatment plans for individual patients.

+\fabian{Our work readily generalizes to other problem domains with similar structure: Firstly, when the actual data can be approximated by its ``shape'' (as in: the spikes can be approximated by their frequency), one can substitute multiple rounds of communication with a single round of communication (with more data) and local computation, reducing the time it takes to synchronize between processes.
+Secondly, when an algorithm requires that processes use distributed data in their computation (as in: the Barnes--Hut algorithm needs nodes stored on other processes), it is often intuitive to use RMA.
+As we showed, however, two rounds of synchronous communication sandwiching local computation can be a worthwhile alternative, reducing both synchronization and waiting times.}